Three-coloring triangle-free graphs on surfaces I. Extending a coloring to a disk with one triangle: Graphs with one triangle

 Next we show that $G''$ satisfies ($*$).
-Consider a cycle $K'$ of $G''$ of length at most four distinct from $T$, and let $K\subseteq G$ be the corresponding cycle obtained by replacing $w_1$ by $v_2v_1v_5x_5$ or $w_2$ by $x_4v_4v_3x_3$ or both.
-If we replaced both, then $K$ has length at most $10$ and it has two chords $v_2v_3$ and $v_4v_5$.
-Thus one of them must belong to $T$, contradicting the assumption that $f$ does not share an edge with $T$.
-Therefore, we expanded only one vertex in $K'$, and hence $6\le |V(K)|\le 7$.
+Consider a cycle $K'$ of $G''$ of length at most four distinct from $T$, and let $K\subseteq G$ be the corresponding cycle obtained by replacing $w_1$ by \rt{$v_2$ or $x_5$ or} $v_2v_1v_5x_5$, \rt{as appropriate, and replacing} $w_2$ by \rt{$x_4$ or $x_3$ or} $x_4v_4v_3x_3$, \rt{as appropriate}.
+If we \rt{added both $v_2v_1v_5x_5$ and $x_4v_4v_3x_3$}, then $K$ has length at most $10$ and it has two chords $v_2v_3$ and $v_4v_5$.
+Thus one of them must belong to $T$, contradicting the assumption that \rt{no edge of $T$ is incident with $f$.} Therefore, we expanded only one vertex in $K'$ \rt{into a path}, and hence $6\le |V(K)|\le 7$.
 By \refclaim{cl-faces}, $K$ does not bound a face.
-By~\refclaim{A} $T$ is a subgraph of ins$(K)$, and hence $G''$ satisfies ($*$), as claimed.
+By~\refclaim{A} $T$ is a subgraph of ins$(K)$.
+The choice of the drawing of $G'$ ensures that the point $p$ (contained in the open disk bounded by $T$) belongs to the open disk bounded by $K'$; hence, $G''$ satisfies ($*$), as claimed.

-Since $G''$ has fewer vertices than $G$, we conclude that $G''$ is isomorphic to one of the graphs from Figure~\ref{fig-6plus3}.
-Let $K'$ be the unique triangle of $G''$.
-Using \refclaim{cl-disttr}, we conclude that $K'\neq T$.
-Let $K$ be the corresponding cycle of length six in $G$.
-By~\refclaim{cl-faces} the cycle $K$ does not bound a face.
-By~\refclaim{A6} ins$(K)$ is isomorphic to one of the graphs drawn in Figure~\ref{fig-6plus3}.
-By \refclaim{cl-disttr} we conclude that $G''$ cannot be the graph in Figure~\ref{fig-6plus3}(a), and hence $G''$ is isomorphic to the graph in Figure~\ref{fig-6plus3}(b).
-We may therefore assume that $t_1, t_2,t_3$ are adjacent in $G''$ to $r_1,r_5,r_3$, respectively, where $t_1,t_2,t_3$ are the vertices of $K'$.
-From the symmetry we may assume that the edge $t_1t_3$ of $K'$ corresponds to the path $t_1abct_3$ in $K$.
-Now either $\{t_1,a,b,c\}$ or $\{a,b,c,t_3\}$ is equal to $\{v_2,v_1,v_5,x_5\}$ or $\{x_3,v_3,v_4,x_4\}$, and so from the symmetry we may assume that the ordered quadruple $(t_1,a,b,c)$ is equal to one of $(v_2,v_1,v_5,x_5)$, $(x_5,v_5,v_1,v_2)$, $(x_3,v_3,v_4,x_4)$, and $(x_4,v_4,v_3,x_3)$ (see Figure~\ref{fig-17}).